emredeveloper/quick-rag/QUICKSTART_REACT.md

 - Use metadata filtering
 - Perform smart search with Decision Engine
 - Use batch processing for large PDFs (v2.0.3+)
+- Use and customize robust chunking for better results (v2.4.0+)

 ## ⚡ Performance Tips (v2.0.3+)